-Dr. Schlesinger is an assistant professor in the Department of Neurological Surgery since 2004 and formally joined the Clinical Physics Faculty in the Department of Radiation Oncology in 2009.
+Dr. Schlesinger is an Assistant Professor in the Department of Neurological Surgery since 2004 and formally joined the Clinical Physics Faculty in the Department of Radiation Oncology in 2009.
 Dr. Scarboro is an Assistant Professor of Radiation Oncology since 2017.
 Dr. Libby is the Program Director of the Clinical Physics Residency and a Professor of Radiation Oncology.

 Tarek Abbas, Ph.D. teaches our Radiobiology course, held in the spring of each year.
-The RadBio course was recently updated substantially to better align with content tested on the ABR board examination in response to input from recent residents.
-Our complete Radbio course is 17 lectures, followed by a review and exam.
-This full course is held in odd-numbered years, next presented in 2019.
+The Radbio course was recently updated to better align with content tested on the ABR board examination in response to input from our residents.
+Our complete Radbio course is 17 lectures.
+This full course is held in odd-numbered years, next presented in 2021.
 We also have a condensed version of the Radbio course, with only 6 lectures.
-This mini course is offered in the spring of even-numbered years, starting next in 2020.
+This mini course is offered in the spring of even-numbered years, last held in 2020.